 - 1. The Contractor shall provide the Services in accordance with the Implementation Plan set out below. - 2.
 The Implementation Plan shall be sufficiently detailed as is necessary to manage the Services and any proposed changes are subject to the Change Control Procedure. - 3.
 The Contractor shall be responsible for implementing and managing the Services and for taking all such steps as may be necessary so as to ensure that from the Service Commencement Date the Contractor is able to provide the Services: - 3.1 in accordance with the provisions of the Contract; and - in a manner that maintains the continuity of Services to the DFE. - 4.
-The Contractor shall monitor its performance against the Implementation Plan and report to the DFE monthly (or more frequently if so required by the DFE) on its performance.
+The Contractor shall monitor its performance against the Implementation Plan and report to the DFE monthly on its performance. - 5.
+An overarching implementation plan is attached as Appendix A. Individual implementation plans will be agreed for each activity strand before any payment is released.
+The overarching implementation plan will then be reviewed.